Last Updated: December 15, 2024

 Infrastructure Project

-"Initiate the upgrade and expansion of the city's water treatment plant for $50 million, with a 36-month timeline, and focusing on a 20% capacity enhancement, environmental compliance, and water 50% increase in quality improvement, to be started by the second quarter of 2025."
+"Initiate the upgrade and expansion of the city's water treatment plant for $50 million, with a 36-month timeline, focusing on a 20% capacity enhancement, environmental compliance, and water 50% increase in quality improvement, to be started by the second quarter of 2025."

 Marketing Campaign: